oxygenxml/oxygen-script-comparison-action/README.md

 # Oxygen Comparison Action
 This action triggers <i>Oxygen Scripting</i> to perform a comparison between two branches on your repository.
 All you have to do is to include this action in your workflow and choose the branches (or commits' SHA) to compare.
 Find more info about workflows on https://docs.github.com/en/actions/using-workflows.

+👀 See [Oxygen Compare Directories](https://www.oxygenxml.com/doc/versions/25.0/ug-editor/topics/scripting-compare-directories.html)) for more details about this script.

 # Requirements
 In order to use this action, you need to obtain an <i>Oxygen Scripting</i> license key from https://www.oxygenxml.com/xml_scripting/pricing.html (you can also request a [trial](https://www.oxygenxml.com/xml_scripting/register.html)).
 Add it as a secret to your repository (Settings &rarr; Secrets &rarr; Actions &rarr; New repository secret), and name it "SCRIPTING_LICENSE_KEY".
 Then use it as an environment variable: